SocialProgrammingUnion/SamaritanAnalytics/SPU-Front_templates/WEATHER_App/README.md

 ##A template for a weather applet.
-The applciation is based on code that comes from a tutorial by Gareth Dwyer.
+The application is based on code that comes from a tutorial by Gareth Dwyer.

 ###Example searches
 Heaven